The World's First Wavesailing Competition

 Mahalo to Maui Toyota for their generosity and continued support of windsurfing on the island!

-We’re thrilled to welcome Mana Foods as a sponsor for the 2025 MFC Maui ProAm.
+We’re thrilled to welcome Mana Foods as a sponsor for the 2026 Quatro Maui Pro.
 Founded by Ed Thielk in 1983 and guided by partners Sunette Fenn, Theresa Thielk, and Chris Ozee, Mana has grown from humble beginnings into a beloved mainstay in Pā‘ia town on Maui’s north shore.
-It has received dozens of awards, including the Community Business of the Year, awarded by the Mayor.
+It has received dozens of awards, including the Community Business of the Year award from the Mayor.

 Known for its wide variety of local and organic foods at reasonable prices, Mana proudly works with over 400 local vendors.
 About 50% of the produce is locally grown, and 90% is either certified organic or unsprayed.
 Beyond that, Mana also prioritizes sustainability through composting, solar energy, and biodegradable packaging—helping nurture Maui’s environment and community alike.

-Mana Foods is excited to support the event and share its mission of healthy living, environmental care, and community stewardship with everyone at the 2025 MFC Maui ProAm.
+Mana Foods is excited to support the event and share its mission of healthy living, environmental care, and community stewardship with everyone at the 2026 Quatro Maui Pro.

-We’re thrilled to welcome Hi-Tech Maui (HT) as a sponsor for the 2025 MFC Maui ProAm.
+We’re thrilled to welcome Hi-Tech Maui (HT) as a sponsor for the 2026 Quatro Maui Pro.
 Under the leadership of Kim Ball, HT has been a vital part of Maui’s watersports and windsurf community for decades—supporting events like the Maui Race Series, the Aloha Classic, and even local high school surfing and wrestling competitions.

 Originally from Lahaina, Kim helped transform the Valley Isle into a premier wind and watersport destination.
 Beyond running the shop since 1982, he has led the Maui Race Series for over 40 years, bringing together some of the best slalom racers in the world.
 He also played a key role in making surfing an official Maui Interscholastic League sport, inspiring student athletes to deepen their connection with the ocean.